LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     (You can find the same in the terminal also.)

-    Now the Landlord of the room is your 1st Ether Address.
-(The one with 99.99 Test Ethers in wallet.)
+    Now the landlord of the room is your 1st Ether Address.
+(The one with 99.99 test ether in wallet.)

-4. change the `Account Address` from the drop down menu.
+4. change the `Account Address` from the dropdown menu.
 (Choose anyone except the one with 99.99 ether)

 <img height="300px" alt="Change Address" src="img4.png">